IFES Annual Report 2015

 In our latest Annual Report we describe how IFES partners with election management bodies and civil society to ensure a vote for every voice.
 We are committed to protecting and promoting the right to vote as a fundamental human right.

 What’s Going on at IFES?

-On January 21, the International Foundation for Electoral Systems (IFES) and the Office of Congresswoman Sheila Jackson Lee (TX-18) hosted “Women in the Military: Lessons on Leading and Women’s Expanded Role in Combat,” the fourth installment of the “Women, Peace and Security” Capitol Hill breakfast briefing series.
+On March 23, 2016, IFES and the Office of Congresswoman Sheila Jackson Lee (TX-18) hosted “Women with Disabilities: Strengthening Roles and Responsibilities in Peacebuilding and Politics,” the fifth installment of the “Women, Peace and Security” Capitol Hill breakfast briefing series.

 Irena Hadžiabdić, an Election Commissioner for Bosnia and Herzegovina’s Central Election Commission and an IFES Board Director, was a special guest at the National Democratic Institute’s #Not the Cost Conference.
 Hadžiabdić was there to introduce IFES’ new “Reducing Election Violence Against Women” (REVAW) framework.